 The X-BOW (and later, the X-STERN) is one of ULSTEIN's main contributions to maritime history.
 X-BOW vessels are being built at shipyards on many continents.
-Currently, more than 100 vessels with this bow concept are being constructed or in operational work around the world.
+Currently, more than 100 vessels with this bow concept are being constructed or are sailing around the world.

 The X-BOW introduces the gentle displacer; a tapered fore ship shape with a different volume distribution as well as sectional angles, resulting in a wave piercing effect at small wave heights, and also reduces pitching and bow impact loads in bigger seas.
 When comparing fore ship volumes with more conventional, bulbous bow shapes, the X-BOW has more displacement volume starting from the waterline.

 The experience is quite amazing.
 I cannot imagine myself ever travelling with a conventional bow vessel again in winter time.
 Captain of the AHTS 'Bourbon Orca'

-Instead of simply rising on the waves and then dropping with tremendous force, the X-BOW® is able to absorb the force more consistently across its surface – enabling the ship to remain more stable during poor weather conditions, increasing comfort for passengers and crew alike.
+Instead of just rising on the waves and then dropping with colossal force, the X-BOW® is able to distribute the force more evenly across its surface – enabling the ship to remain more stable during poor weather conditions, increasing comfort for passengers and crew alike.
 And because it uses less fuel to get through the waves, it also helps to save energy.

-From a HSE point of view, reduced accelerations and slamming fores mean less wear and tear on people and equipment.
-The X-BOW has very little spray, so the deck remains dry behind.
+From a Health, Safety & Environment (HSE) point of view, reduced accelerations and slamming forces mean less wear and tear on people and equipment.
+The X-BOW has very little spray, so the deck will more easily remain dry behind.
 It takes very little water on deck to start being a hazard, or simply a nuisance.

 - Improved power efficiency